airstruck/knife/readme/chain.md

 to the next link in the chain, after its **go** argument.

 The **link** may receive extra arguments after the **go** argument.
-The values of these arguments come from any arguments passed into the continue function from the previous link.
+The values of these arguments come from any arguments passed into the **go** function from the previous link.
 The first link in the chain will receive any extra arguments passed after the initial `nil` when executing the chain.